omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 (Java type "String"), while checkboxes and radio buttons provide a boolean (Java type "Boolean").

-XSWT also allows filling up the widgets with default values (e.g. `<styledText text="default value"/>` ), but this feature should be used with care, because the defaults set in XSWT may not make it to the file templates.
+XSWT also allows filling up the widgets with default values (e.g. `<styledText text="some text"/>` ), but this feature should be used with care, because the defaults set in XSWT may not make it to the file templates.
 This is so because if the user clicks Finish early, the rest of the wizard pages (and their widgets) may not be created at all,